Heart disease is the leading cause of death for men and women in the United States. Every year, 1 in 4 deaths are caused by heart disease.

 - Celebrate National Wear Red Day to raise awareness about women and heart disease.
 Encourage everyone in your community to wear red on February 5, 2016.
 Visit Go Red for Women for more information.

 - Host an American Heart Month event at a local school, health center, or library.
 Work with local recreation and fitness centers to spread the word about the importance of physical activity to prevent heart disease.

-- Contact your local Red Cross to host a CPR training event in your community.
-Urge local community members to learn CPR and AED (Automated External Defibrillator).
+- Contact your local Red Cross to host a CPR (cardiopulmonary resuscitation) training event in your community.
+Urge local community members to learn CPR and AED (automated external defibrillator).
 These skills can help save the life of someone who has sudden cardiac arrest.

 - Conduct a cooking demonstration using a heart-healthy recipe.

 Contact the American Heart Association at email@example.com for more information and materials.